BruceEckel/PolymorphismUnbound/README.md

 # Polymorphism Unbound

-This repository contains the code examples for the presentation I gave at StrangeLoop 2022, along with the article (in this README.md) that I wrote in the process of creating the presentation.
+This repository contains the code examples for the presentation I gave at StrangeLoop 2022, along with some prose and notes that I wrote in the process of creating the presentation.

 ## Notes

 - Prefer single-level inheritance (implementing traits).
-Use composition for code reuse instead of multi-level inheritance.
+  - Use composition for code reuse instead of multi-level inheritance.
 - Liskov because of static languages vs Smalltalk and Python
 - Duck typing in Python and C++ (Go with help from Jack)
 - No duck typing with erasure, unless you do it by hand
-- Better Duck Typing: Sum Types + Pattern Matching
-- Type classes?
-(See bookmarked article)

 - Polymorphism -> "many forms."
 I assumed this meant "many forms of objects" but it really meant that a function argument could take on multiple forms.
+- How we got here:
+  - Simula: a simulation needs a common interface for all simulation objects, so you can tell them all to update themselves.
+  - Smalltalk: takes Simula concept and applies it to all elements
+    - BUT Smalltalk is inherently dynamic
+    - It's really about "message-oriented programming"
+  - C++: Object-Based Encapsulation for data control
+    - BUT Objects are completely optional
+    - Might as well add inheritance and dynamic binding
+    - Everything statically typed for safety, very different from Smalltalk
+  - Java: Everything is an Object, like Smalltalk
+    - BUT static typing makes it quite different
+    - The concept of dynamic messages is lost, not really like Smalltalk
+    - Making new types by inheritance didn't really work out

 ## The Inheritance Bias